QuentinAndre/Website/content/post/a-critical-perspective-on-effect-sizes/index.md

 See below for a visual illustration of a Cohen's d = 1.5:

 ![png](files/Fig4.png)

-The difference in WTP between the two conditions is \\$1.5, and the pooled standard deviation is \\$1, which gives us a Cohen's d of 1.5.
+The difference in WTP between the two conditions is 1.5 dollars, and the pooled standard deviation is 1, which gives us a Cohen's d of 1.5.

 This might not be immediately obvious, but we can also express this relationship as a fraction of variance explained, as shown in the graph below:

 ![png](files/Fig5.png)

 This graph clearly shows how a Cohen's d relates to the fraction of variance explained: